 Janna and Kara didn’t finish theirs.
 Janna claims she felt intimidated by so many non-regional ingredients piled onto the roll, but I think she was just trying to score points with Kara by proving her solidarity in parasitic mold-hate.

 Their palates are pathetic.

 The smoked porter was disgusting.
-A man at a nearby table likened it to the taste of a burning house, and he was not wrong.
+I thought I heard a man at a nearby table liken it to the taste of a burning house, and he was not wrong.
 Janna guzzled hers right down, though, and then she and Kara started talking about gluten which was outrageously dull.

 Cucumber Gazpacho : cucumber sorbet, pickled lemon zest

 East End Witte

 When Chef Sousa mentioned that the cucumber gazpacho would include ‘jicama,’ Janna belted out a very serious, “Ooh.”
 I jerked back a little and wondered if Janna had some secret life of which I was unaware.
 “What, do you really like jicama or something?”
 I asked suspiciously.
 “I don’t know,” she answered.
 “It just sounds nice.”
 It’s a potato, asshole.